jhumelsine/jhumelsine.github.io/_posts/2024-02-19-chain-of-responsibility-design-pattern.md

 ## Switch and Cascading If/Else-If/Else Statements
 <img src="https://upload.wikimedia.org/wikipedia/commons/d/d3/IF-THEN-ELSE-END_flowchart.png?20050817140753" alt="If/Then/Else/End Flowchart" title="Image Source: https://commons.wikimedia.org/wiki/File:IF-THEN-ELSE-END_flowchart.png" width = "30%" align="right" style="padding-right: 20px;">

-`switch` statements and cascading `if/else-if/else` statements are a form of Chain of Responsility.
+`switch` statements and cascading `if/else-if/else` statements are a form of Chain of Responsibility.
 The flow of control proceeds through the conditions until the first one is satisfied, and then its corresponding statement body is executed.

 The main difference between `switch`/`if/else-if/else` and CoR is that the former is statically locked in the code and the latter is dynamic.
 This is not unlike the comparison of inheritance and the [Decorator](https://jhumelsine.github.io/2024/02/08/decorator-design-pattern.html) design pattern.